ZeeshanSaleem-official/Students-API/README.md

 Hit Send and observe the structured JSON response.

-💡 Design Decisions
+## 💡 Design Decisions

-Standard Library Routing (net/http): I utilized Go's http.NewServeMux to handle routing logic without relying on heavy external frameworks like Gin.
+* **Standard Library Routing (`net/http`):** utilized Go's `http.NewServeMux` to handle routing logic without relying on heavy external frameworks like Gin.
 This demonstrates a deep understanding of the language's core capabilities and minimizes runtime overhead.

-Dependency Injection: The student handler receives a storage.Storage interface rather than a concrete struct.
+* **Dependency Injection:** The student handler receives a `storage.Storage` interface rather than a concrete struct.
 This decouples the business logic from the database, adhering to the Dependency Inversion Principle.

-Graceful Shutdown: The application listens for OS signals (SIGINT, SIGTERM) to ensure that the server shuts down cleanly, closing active connections and preventing data corruption.
+* **Graceful Shutdown:** The application listens for OS signals (`SIGINT`, `SIGTERM`) to ensure that the server shuts down cleanly, closing active connections and preventing data corruption.

 📜 License

 Distributed under the MIT License.